 Our immigration law attorney has successfully filed many DACA applications that appeared hopeless.
 Often, DACA applicants struggle to show when they entered the United States because their primary concern was to avoid detection by ICE.
 For this reason, they do not have paper evidence to show that they were present in the United States prior to their 16th birthday.
 Call our immigration lawyer to determine how you can qualify for DACA.

 Free DACA Consultation

-Wherever you are in the United States, contact our office to schedule a free consultation regarding your Deferred Action for Childhood Arrivals application and immigration case.
+Wherever you are in the United States, contact our office to schedule a consultation regarding your Deferred Action for Childhood Arrivals application and immigration case.
 We have helped individuals in solving their immigration situation such as getting legal temporary status to live and work as an immigrant in the United States.
 If you or your family member need help with your application and/or defense in deportation proceedings, contact our office to schedule a consultation regarding your case.

 What You Should Know About Deferred Action for Childhood Arrivals

 DACA may be granted to individuals who are in removal or deportation proceedings or for individuals who have never been in removal proceedings.
 You should apply only after consulting with an immigration lawyer.
 If you are here unlawfully and USCIS or ICE finds that you do not meet the criteria for deferred action, you may be placed in removal (deportation) proceedings.
 DACA is entirely discretionary and may be revoked at any time.

 To apply for DACA, you must meet the following criteria:

 You must have been under 31 years of age as of June 15, 2012.

 You must have come to the United States when you were under 16 years old.

 You must have continuously lived in the United States from June 15, 2007 to the present.